Pha12thom/PLP_DATABASE_PRPGRAMMING/README.md

 Database programming is a crucial aspect of software development, enabling the creation, management, and manipulation of data in various applications.
 This repository aims to provide a comprehensive learning resource for database programming, covering essential concepts, popular technologies, and practical examples.

-Sure, here's a basic README file that you can use to document the MySQL commands and syntax provided in the cheatsheet:

 ---